SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/04-Console-App-in-VS-Code.md

 [video src="https://videos.softuni.org/hls/javascript-basics/00.Introduction-to-Programming/EN/interactive-JS-PB-intorduction-to-programming-32-32-Demo-Writing-the-program-code-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-The source code of the JS program should be written inside a function, which we later invoke in order to run it.
+The source code of the JS program should be written inside a function, which we later invoke to run it.

 Press `[Enter]` after **the opening parentheses** `{` and **start writing**.